cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 root [2] tree->Draw("m_vis","m_vis >=70 && m_vis < 110")
 ```

-The plot in canvas of TBrowser will be updated accordingly.
+The plot in the TPad of TBrowser will be updated accordingly.

+## Producing flat n-tuples using `lxplus` HTCondor batch system

+As soon as you are happy with your developments and sure, that there are any bugs after checking your outputs, you are ready to start a large-scale production.

+Before doing this, please check, whether the TauFW configuration is fine, using `pico.py list`, in particular the setting for `nfilesperjob`, which will be used during submission to
+the batch system.
+Additionally check, whether your VOMS proxy is valid and renew it, if necessary (see section [2](configuration.md) for that).